Tianye-Song/Tianye-Song.github.io/Tell_stories_with_data/Assignment3.md

      alt="original data visualizaiton"
      style="float: left; margin-right: 10px;" />

-**Suggestion from other people:**
+**Suggestions from other people:**
-* People A: Use dual axis because the two features are in different scale
+* People A: Use dual axis because the two features are in different scale.

 * People B: 1.
 Change the title 2.
 Delete the data points on the graph which are not useful